ak-uow/dissertation-write-up/chapters/04-methodology.md

 The AR game was more a proof-of-concept, to illustrate the potential for this experience to be presented over the web to a mobile device and demonstrate the prospective impact this technology could have on interactive advertising.
 Given the main goal didn't focus on gameplay or performance, this led to some experiential issues that would ideally be resolved were the experiment to be rebuilt for an improved iteration.
-To that end, the whole Augmented Reality element would probably be revisited without the use of AFrame (a technology developed by Mozilla to enable easy construction of 3D scenes) because in conjunction with spatial recognition via the web-cam, this could become a clunky experience at times;
+To that end, the whole Augmented Reality element would probably be revisited without the use of A-Frame (a technology developed by Mozilla to enable easy construction of 3D scenes) because in conjunction with spatial recognition via the web-cam, this could become a clunky experience at times;
 it's also relevant that the mobile device used was a 2014 model Samsung, so it's likely a new phone used for testing would have improved the latency in processing the scene.
 The kernel of the AR game idea was that the user would be able to play a tune on three bottles of 'Fave' soft-drink with staggered levels of drink within the bottles, to indicate different notes created by the different bottles.
 The AR game would to play the user a three note melody (while enlarging the bottle that was currently being 'played') and the user was meant to repeat the pattern.
 The presentation of the bottles would be triggered by the program identifying the previously mentioned AR marker through the camera, such that the bottles would float in front of the vending machine.
 The stretch goal of the game element was to enable the microphone as well it create some form of directional blowing over the bottles to imitate actually blowing over the tops of bottles; this was de-scoped quite soon given a significant technical issue that was to arise.
-The use of third-party libraries (as well as AFrame, a library called ARJS was used to support the Augmented Reality features) made it difficult to fix an issue to do with the 3D spatial mappings between the web-cam and the 3D objects;
+The use of third-party libraries (as well as A-Frame, a library called ARJS was used to support the Augmented Reality features) made it difficult to fix an issue to do with the 3D spatial mappings between the web-cam and the 3D objects;
 while the bottles would render without issue, there was an issue with targeting bottles with click events, though this was not an issue when test on a PC, only mobile devices.
 The AR element was consequently made simpler to ensure some form of interactivity as a challenge but mitigating for the inability for individual bottles to be targeted;
 with that in mind the solution was that any click on the screen after the tune had completed would replay the tune.